sscovil/learn-to-code/README.md

 * `local` is your cloned copy of this repo, which lives on your computer

-The key to understand here is that you have two copies of the original repo and, whenever any of these three copies (your two copies plus the original) changes, you need to update the others to keep them all in sync.
+The key to understand here is that you have two copies of the original repo and, whenever any of these three copies (your two copies plus the original) changes, you will need to update the others to keep them all in sync.

 If the original `upstream` copy changes after you have forked it, you can [git pull] those changes into your `local` copy, then [git push] them to your `origin` copy.